User interview analysis – turning raw data into insights effectively

 A proven way to achieve that is to let stakeholders actively participate in the analysis instead of merely presenting results to them.
 The activity of analyzing interviews as a group is just as important as the resulting insights.

-What constitutes a good insight
+Defining qualities of a good insight

 How do you know you have done a good job and the analysis was successful?
 While there is no objectively measurable way to determine a good insight, there are indicators that show the right direction.